Ed Miliband's poor personal ratings will eventually catch up with the party, as we're starting to see in the polls.

 It’s incredibly hard to know what Miliband needs to do to improve his personal ratings.
 We’re straying into the realms of psychology here rather than politics.
 But what seems increasingly clear is that his personal ratings are a worrying Achilles heel for Labour.
 The right-wing press are already going after the Labour leader, and with Lynton Crosby at the helm the Tory campaign is only going to get more vicious as we approach the election.

 As much as I don’t like to admit it, politics is about personalities as much as it is about policies.
 And instead of fighting it, Labour needs to ask some serious questions as to why Ed remains so unpopular, before it’s too late, for the brutal truth is that Miliband is unlikely to be prime minister unless he improves his personal ratings.
 They will eventually catch up with the party, as we’re beginning to see in the polls.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.